pianomanfrazier/techblog/content/post/drafts/new-web-tech-2019.md

 - No virtual DOM
 - No runtime (all work done at compile time)

-Example component.
-Very similar to Vue single file components.
+`.svelte` files are very similar to Vue single file components.
 A `.svelte` file can have 3 sections a script tag with the business logic, a style tag with CSS, and finally markup.

 The markup differs from a Vue component because you don't need a root level element.

+Here is an example component.
+I went through the tutorial in their documentation and combined all the parts I found useful or interesting.

 ```html
 <script>